-The total OPEB liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the July 1, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Discount Rate 6.20% Expected Long-term Investment Return Rate 6.20% 20-Year Municipal Bond rate 3.10% Inflation Rate 2.50% Salary Increases Service graded ranging from 2.85% to 11.25% based on position and years of service Medical Trend Rate 6.50% in 2019 grading to 5.00% over 6 years iviedicai Trend Kate 6.50% in 2019 grading to 5.00% over 6 years
+Discount Rate 6.20%

+Expected Long-term Investment Return Rate 6.20%

+20-Year Municipal Bond rate 2.10%

+Inflation Rate 2.50%

+Salary Increases Service graded ranging from 2.85% to 11.25% based on position and years of service

+Medical Trend Rate 6.25% in 2019 grading to 5.00% over 5 years

+Dental Trend Rate 4.00%

 The long-term return on assets has been set based on the plan's target investment allocation along with long-term return expectations by asset class.
 When there is sufficient historical evidence of market outperformance, historical average returns may be considered.
-Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2020 are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the target asset allocation as of June 30, 2021 are summarized in the following table:

 Asset Class Expected Class Return

 Cash 2.50 %

 Fixed Income 2.60

 Domestic Equity 9.00

 International Equity 10.00

 Real Estate 8.70

 Other (Hedged Equity Funds) 5.80

-Total 6.20 %
+Total 6.20%